HanniganAirQuality/XPOD/README.md

 The XPOD is a low-cost air quality monitor that is meant for researchers.
 It's less user-friendly than the YPOD.

 # Using this Firmware
 I personally recommend V3.2.3 if you're holding off on using 4.0.0 until you have a chance to re-calibrate with the fixed Plantower firmware.
-If you feel okay re-calibrating, I recommend _SLOWLY_ rolling out V4.0.0 for Beta testing.
+Please hold off on using V4.0.0, as of 10/23, I caught some issues when rolling out V4.0.0 for Beta testing.

 To utilize the V3.2 firmware, you need to:
 1. Move all un-zipped libraries into your your Documents/Arduino/libraries folder on your computer